markvaaz/ScarletRCON/README.md

 ## New Features

+- Added support for asynchronous commands in CommandHandler.
 - Added save command.
 - Added support for defining RCON commands without requiring ScarletRCON as a direct dependency.
 - Added command categories for better organization.